cashubtc/nuts/exchange.md

     `input_fees_c = (sum(input_fee_ppk over inputs with id == c) + 999) // 1000`
     per [NUT-02][02].
 Fees are computed and rounded **per class**, not globally.
     No additional operation fee is defined in v1.
+11. The request is submitted before the minimum `expiry` across all participants' conditions (mint clock); an expired proof is not settellable.

 **Processing order.** The mint first canonicalizes the request and computes `request_digest`.
 If a committed response already exists for that digest, it is returned unchanged (idempotent retry) without re-running the rules below.
-Only otherwise are rules 1–10 applied, then the atomic commit.
+Only otherwise are rules 1–11 applied, then the atomic commit.
 The mint MUST finish validation before any expensive signing or durable mutation.

 #### Atomic commit